ibraim-marinos/home-siem-lab/investigations/brute-force-investigation.md

 The correlation search successfully identified accounts exceeding the defined threshold, demonstrating that brute-force activity could be detected through centralized log analysis.

+The detection identified 6 failed authentication attempts from the same endpoint, exceeding the configured threshold and triggering further investigation.

 ## Response

 To improve visibility, I created a Splunk detection rule that generates an alert whenever multiple failed logon events exceed a predefined threshold.